Chloramine-T: Reagent in amidohydroxylation

 The Sharpless oxyamination converts an alkene to a vicinal aminoalcohol.
 A common source of the amido component of this reaction is chloramine-T. Vicinal aminoalcohols are important products in organic synthesis and recurring pharmacophores in drug discovery.

 Oxidant

 Chloramine-T is a strong oxidant.
-It oxidizes hydrogen sulfide to sulfur and mustard gas to yield a harmless crystalline sulfimide.
+It oxidizes hydrogen sulfide to sulfur, and mustard gas (bis(2-chloroethyl) sulfide) to yield a harmless crystalline sulfimide.

 It converts iodide to iodine monochloride (ICl).
 ICl rapidly undergoes electrophilic substitution predominantly with activated aromatic rings, such as those of the amino acid tyrosine.
-Thus, chloramine-T is used to incorporate iodine into peptides and proteins.
-Chloramine-T together with iodogen or lactoperoxidase is commonly used for labeling peptides and proteins with radioiodine isotopes.
+This makes it a useful reagent in combination with an iodide ion source for iodination of peptides and proteins.
+Chloramine-T together with iodogen (1,3,4,6-Tetrachloro-3a,6a-diphenyltetrahydroimidazo[4,5-d]imidazole-2,5(1H,3H)-dione) or lactoperoxidase is commonly used for labeling peptides and proteins with radioiodine isotopes.

+Disinfectant

+Chloramine-T has a long history as a hospital disinfectant.
+It is effective against e.g. hepatitis and HI viruses.
+Unlike the more common sodium hypochlorite, chloramine-T is mildly basic, almost odorless and is not a bleaching agent.

+Safety

+Chloramine-T is harmful if swallowed.
+It is corrosive on skin, eyes or mucous membranes.
+It releases toxic chlorine gas upon reaction with acids.
+It is water-soluble and thus can be released to the environment dissolved in water.
+It is a known sensitizer.
+Chloramine-T has been observed to cause occupational asthma and flu-like symptoms.